Tax Liability on Rental Income in France: Residents & Non-Residents

 Taxes on French rental income for UK Residents

-If you remain UK resident, the French rental income will also be liable to UK income tax, wherever the money is deposited or paid to you, or even if the money is never brought into the UK.
+If you remain UK resident, the French rental income will also be liable to UK income tax, wherever the money is deposited or paid to you, even if the money is never brought into the UK.
 Any French tax paid is deductible against the UK tax liability, in accordance with the UK/France Double Tax Treaty.
 Where the French tax is higher, no further tax will be due in the UK, and no refund will be made for the difference.
-However, if the UK tax liability on the income exceeds the French tax paid, the difference between the two liabilities will be due in the UK.
+However, if the UK tax liability on the income exceeds the French tax paid, the difference between the two will be due in the UK.

 Each country will apply its own rules in calculating the taxable income, and each country has a different tax year (the UK tax year runs from 6th April to the following 5th April, and the French tax year is a calendar year).